ArjunAshok17/EcoSentinel/README.md

     - Recent trends in damage (in the last ~3 years)
     - Current deforestation percentage (can be retrieved from another dataset probably)

-Can add other analysis in the future that determines insights (near a city ⇒ that city is likely causing damage, near a farm ⇒ grazing, slash/burn might be the cause, etc.)
+Future iterations can add other analysis that determines insights (near a city means that city is likely causing damage, near a farm means grazin or slash/burn techiques might be the cause, etc.).

 ## Concerns ##
 The amount of processing needed to generate a model and identify billions of trees around the Earth may force us to narrow our outlook to just a few key regions on Earth (Amazon rainforest, national parks in the US, etc.)